NotBoogie/Stream-Video-Merger/README.md

 Control the result file type, zip, and webm generation in the settings.json file. settings.json will be created with default options on first execution (if one isn't found)

-Requires FFMPEG.exe and FFPROBE.exe to be in your PATH.
+Requires FFMPEG.exe and FFPROBE.exe to be in your PATH. ( https://www.wikihow.com/Install-FFmpeg-on-Windows explains setup better than I could)

 Derivative of FUSER project.